What is Spot Factoring? – Selective Invoice Finance

 How does Spot Factoring work?

-The system is basically the same as for ongoing invoice funding, but you are able to choose which invoices to factor.
-Rather than ‘selling’ your entire sales ledger to the lender you can fund individual invoices.
+The system for spot factoring is basically the same as for ongoing invoice funding, but you are able to choose which invoices to factor.
+Rather than ‘selling’ your entire sales ledger to the lender you can fund individual selective single invoices.
 You send your invoice out as normal, with a copy to the factor, who advances a proportion of the total amount – usually between 80% and 90%.

 The invoice factoring company carries out all required credit control procedures, and when full payment has been obtained, sends you the remaining balance less fees for the service.
-Like ‘traditional’ factoring and invoice discounting, it’s a relatively low-risk process – your lender is advancing monies on the basis of work completed, and you gain access to working capital without taking on massive debt.
+Like ‘traditional’ factoring and invoice discounting, it’s a relatively low-risk process.
+The spot factoring lender is advancing monies on the basis of work completed, and you gain access to working capital without taking on massive debt.

 Benefits from Spot Factoring